IM Vijayan Unplugged: AIFF president Praful Patel launches promo | Goal.com

 Happy to release the promo of 'I. M. Vijayan Unplugged', an exclusive documentary on the Indian Football Legend himself, whose career is a saga to pass on to the next generation of footballers. @TheWeekLive @IndianFootball @IMVijayan1 @KirenRijiju @IndiaSports #football pic.twitter.com/59AizsQuaS— Praful Patel (@praful_patel) October 22, 2020

-The documentary series, produced by The Week magazine, focuses on the career and life of the legendary footballer who hailed from Kerala.
+The documentary series, produced by The Week, focuses on the career and life of the legendary footballer who hailed from Kerala.

 At the international level, he won the SAFF Championship thrice, 1993, 1997 and 1999.
 He had scored a goal against Bhutan during 1999 SAFF Championship within 12 seconds of kick-off which is one of the fastest goals ever scored in the history of football.